santiagosayshey/OMesh/README.md

 ## Backdoors

-This version of the code **contains 4 intentional vulnerabilities that compromise the system's security**.
-These backdoors have been carefully obfuscated and are designed to be challenging to identify and exploit.
+This version of the code **resolves the 4 intentional vulnerabilities included in the week 9 submission**.
+Please review the `/backdoors` folder for a comprehensive overview and proof of exploitation.
+They are best viewed on GitHub or some other markdown viewer.

+## Outgoing Peer Reviews

+PDFs of our outgoing peer reviews have been included in the `/outgoing_reviews` folder.

 ## Testing Protocol